 The use of RADAR to measure heart and respiratory rates date back to the 1970’s [1][2], which used commercially available waveguide X-band Doppler transceivers.
 In recent years more research has been conducted to experiment with creating enclosed RADAR systems specifically with the goal of accurate heart-rate measurement, the most recent of which was in 2013 [3, 4].
 These experiments achieved error rates of 1.7% and less given optimum range and angle to target for heart rate measurements.
 Other experiments were also conducted, and these will be listed in the references section of the report, however a popular design choice in these systems is the use of Doppler RADAR.
 This is a configuration whereby range to a target is ascertained by transmitting a Continuous Wave (i.e. the frequency does not change during transmission) and monitoring the phase angle difference between the transmitted and received signal.
 This methodology does offer exceptionally high resolution to range measurements, however the it presents challenges when it comes to measuring heart rates from multiple patients simultaneously.
 Høst-Madsen has shown that mathematically it is possible to meaure heart rate from multiple subjects using this technique, and has simulations to demonstrate this in the cited paper, however no actual tests were conducted.
 [3]

-To achieve the previously mentioned goal of tracking multiple heartrates within the interior of a commercial vehicle using the ADI Demorad platform, Continuous Wave operation was not an option due to limitations on the IP provided.
-This turned out to not be such an issue, as the antenna layout for this board best supports Digital Beam Forming (DBF) above other methods of range finding.
+The use of Continuous Wave RADAR was not possible for this project, due to the limited IP provided.
+However, the antenna on the Demorad support Digital Beam Forming (DBF) quite well, which to date has not been applied to this application.
 DBF is an application of Frequency-Modulated Continuous Wave (FMCW) RADAR, which provides a range profile of the area in the device’s field of view.
 Objects in the field of view are detected by monitoring the beat frequency (a.k.a. the baseband frequency) on all 4 receive channels.
 A high-level description of the code which achieved this is provided later in the paper, however in this field one generally states that the Demorad utilises a “Multiple Input, Multiple Output” (MIMO) arrangement.
 Similar methodology has been used within ADI Limerick to develop a program which can track the movement of objects within the field of view of this device.
-Based on the theory, provided in the next section, this project aims to extend that functionality to also read the heartrate of the object moving through the field of view, assuming the object has physiological processes.
+Based on the theory, provided in section 3, this project aims to extend that functionality to also read the heartrate of the object moving through the field of view, assuming the object has physiological processes.

 In recent years others have investigated the potential of MIMO Doppler RADAR setups to measure cardiopulmonary movement, as well as the effectiveness of FMCW RADAR for the same purpose [5, 6].
 This project will investigate the prospect of using MIMO FMCW RADAR to achieve cardiopulmonary movement measurement.
 Achieving this will require a detailed understanding of the chest wall movement, as detailed in section 3.